-KEY MASTER One of the easiest-to-use, most powerful disk backup programs ever written for the 64. price of one, its main feature comes with 50 keys that unlocks protected disks by ELIMINATING the protection scheme originally written on the disk.
+KEY MASTER One of the easiest-to-use, most powerful disk backup programs ever written for the 64.

-Once one of the KEYMASTER'S KEYS has unlocked a disk, the program can generally be
+Working with the 1541 or the 1571 KEYMASTER is like getting two copy programs for the price of one.
+Its main feature comes with 50 keys that unlocks protected disks by ELIMINATING the protection scheme originally written on the disk.
+Once one of the KEYMASTER'S KEYS has unlocked a disk, the program can generally be ith One 1541: